bbslfc7916/zborffs.github.io/posts/delta-robot-modeling.md

 where $M(q) \in \mathbb{R}^{3\times 3}$, $C(q, \dot{q}) \in \mathbb{R}^{3\times 1}$, and $G(q) \in \mathbb{R}^{3 \times 1}$.

-Because the inertia matrix is positive-definite, it has an inverse - though it might ill-conditioned.
+Because the inertia matrix is positive-definite, it has an inverse - though it might be ill-conditioned.
 This means we can manipulate the above equation to yield an equation for the acceleration, which can be used to solve for trajectories numerically:

 $$
 \ddot{q} = M^{-1}(q)(-C(q, \dot{q}) - G(q))